Skip to main content

 • Obesity management: Specialty services for bariatric surgery patients include pre-surgical evaluations and cognitive-behavioral therapy for pre-surgical preparation and post-surgical adjustment.
 We also offer cognitive-behavioral treatment of obesity and/or disordered eating for non-surgical and medical weight management patients.

-• Women’s behavioral health: Specialty services for the evaluation and treatment of issues associated with female reproductive and sexual health including premenstrual mood changes, pregnancy-related depression or anxiety, postpartum adjustment, and mood changes that occur with menopause.
+• Reproductive Health Psychology: Specialty services for the evaluation and treatment of issues associated with reproductive and sexual health including premenstrual mood changes, pregnancy-related depression or anxiety, postpartum adjustment, and mood changes that occur with menopause.

 • Behavioral health in diabetes program: Individual psychotherapy for patients with Type 1 and Type 2 diabetes with a range of presenting problems, including concerns related to mood management, weight management, and adjustment to diabetes.